muratk5n/thirdwave/en/README.md

 Captured near the gobble gobble controlled area apparently.
-That should be no surprise; US itself helped most of those force to topple Assad with TR help, those f-kers would roam for sure in the same area.
+That should be no surprise; US itself helped most of those force to topple Assad with TR help, those f-kers would roam around for sure in the same area.

 ABC News: "Senior IS leader captured in US-led military raid in Syria"